 There are two lakes are Twin Lake (6 acres) and Corner Lake (17 acres) and two ponds each about 2 1/2 acres in size we named "Pretty Pond" and the "Hungry Beaver Pond."
 The lakes are on the south end of the property and the ponds both on the north end.
 Limited marsh grasses surround a portion of the open water which is ideal for the varied wildlife.
 With these critical water resources, it greatly enhances the wildlife attraction.
-We have seen nearly 200 mallards lift out of the Hungry Beaver pond at one time.
+We have seen over 200 mallards lift out of the Hungry Beaver pond at one time.

 The water depth ranges upwards of 13-14 feet in the lakes and one of the ponds.
 Three of the four are spring fed.
 One of the ponds is also used to trap leeches for fishing.